1. Home

 Using a Collective Impact Framework to Support Your Community

-Do you see a community issue or need that goes beyond what your organization alone can address?
+Do you see a community issue or need that your organization alone cannot address?
 Are you striving to create collective impact by strengthening the talent pipeline, growing the population, upscaling the workforce, expanding childcare, addressing food deserts, reducing homelessness, or tackling other social challenges?

 In the last few years, we’ve seen nonprofit organizations, donors, funders, and community leaders coming together in new and innovative ways to address these challenges in their communities.
 They want to use a “collective impact” framework to tackle significant issues.

-Collective impact brings together diverse partners – business, government, philanthropy, and nonprofits – to work toward a common agenda for solving a specific social problem.
+Collective impact brings together diverse partners—business, government, philanthropy, and nonprofits—to work toward a common agenda to solve a specific social problem.
 The idea of collaboration and partnership is familiar in the social sector.
 Collective impact is more rigorous and thorough than collaboration among organizations.

 There are five conditions that, together, lead to meaningful results from Collective Impact.
 We first introduced this framework several years ago in this blog, and it is what we use to support the development of coalitions.